Editor’s Note: This article was originally posted in 2019. It was updated in 2021.

 - Basic terms and definitions related to modern marketing

-- An introduction to the kinds of strategies and tactics that are necessary to win in 2020
+- An introduction to the kinds of strategies and tactics that are necessary to win in the marketplace

 - A summary of the tools, charts and reports needed to measure marketing ROI

 As a bonus, if you really want to immerse yourself in marketing and build a more extensive understanding of it, click the links included in this article to read more relevant, in-depth content.